GNR Stirling 4-2-2: Withdrawal and preservation

-The first of the class, No. 1 is the only engine to be preserved.
-It is exhibited at the National Railway Museum, York.
-It was restored to running order during the 1930s for the fiftieth anniversary of the Race to the North and steamed again during the 1980s.
+The first of the class, No. 1, is the only engine to be preserved.
+It was withdrawn in 1907 and partially dismantled, but a decision was made to restore it for exhibition in 1909.
+While attempts were made to cosmetically restore it as closely as possible to its original 1870 condition—re-opening the splasher slots, removing the dummy rear sandbox, etc.—the larger boiler and frames expose No. 1 as still being in its rebuilt 1880s Series form.
+A hybrid Stirling tender from Doncaster carriage shunter Hawthorn 0-4-2 No. 112A was attached to the locomotive.
+Although inauthentic, as no Stirling Single ever carried this kitbash of a tender, it served its role as a substitute for the original 1870 small tender.
+In this new form, No. 1 would make various exhibition and photoshoot cameos around London and its home base, King's Cross Top Shed.

+No. 1 was restored to running order in 1925 for the Stockton and Darlington Railway Centenary celebrations at Faverdale, Darlington, in July 1925.
+No. 1 would steam again for the fiftieth anniversary of the Race to the North, running railtours all around the country from 1938 to 1939.
+When it was not in steam, No. 1 would be stored at the LNER Railway Museum in York, which was then replaced by the National Railway Museum in 1975.
+No. 1's final session running in steam would be during the 1980s, visiting the Great Central Railway and the North Yorkshire Moors Railway.

 The locomotive remains in good mechanical condition, though it has not steamed since 1985.
 It was used recently to act as a centrepiece in York Theatre Royal's performance of The Railway Children play, in which it was seen to move into a stage set of a period station, created initially at the National Railway Museum in 2008-9, and then in the redundant Waterloo International railway station in 2010-11.
 For the later Toronto and Kings Cross performances, LSWR T3 class No. 563 was used instead.

-The locomotive appeared to be in steam for its 'performances' but was not, using fog machine-generated smoke to mimic escaping steam while being shunted during the performance using a British Rail Class 08 shunter that was hidden from the main stage.
+No. 1 appeared to be in steam for its 'performances' but was not, using fog machine-generated smoke to mimic escaping steam while being shunted during the performance using a British Rail Class 08 shunter that was hidden from the main stage.